fabohax/vicioperpetuo/README.md

 ![viciope](./public/viciope.png)

 Welcome to **Vicio Perpetuo**, a virtual bookstore focused on promoting Peruvian culture and literature.
-Here you can discover and purchase books from Peruvian authors, with a special emphasis on our national identity, history, and traditions.
+Here you can discover and purchase books from Peruvian and internationalauthors, with a special emphasis on our national identity, history, traditions and imagination.

 ## Getting Started